BrandonPCollins/my-project-4/README.md

 ---

+Welcome to Gamesworld, a dynamic platform that combines the essence of a news aggregator and a discussion forum, catering specifically to the vibrant and ever-evolving world of video games.
+Much like popular platforms such as Reddit, Gamesworld is designed to be a hub for gaming enthusiasts to stay informed about the latest industry news and engage in meaningful discussions.

+# Key Features
+## News Aggregation and Sorting
+Gamesworld focuses on four leading gaming platforms: PlayStation, Xbox, Nintendo, and PC gaming.
+Users can easily navigate through these categories, sorting and choosing topics of interest directly from the home page.
+The admin panel offers flexibility, allowing administrators to introduce new discussion categories and broaden the spectrum of topics.

+## User Profiles and Social Connectivity
+Users can create personalized profiles, adding a bio, profile picture, and links to their other social media accounts.
+This information is prominently displayed under each user's posts, fostering connections not only within the Gamesworld community but also across other social media platforms.

+## Content Creation and Management
+Gamesworld empowers users with CRUD (Create, Read, Update, Delete) functionality.
+Users can effortlessly create new posts, incorporating body text, titles, and optional header images.
+The ability to edit and delete posts provides users with complete control over their contributions to the site.

 ## Agile Development Approach

 This video game blog project embraced Agile principles to achieve a flexible and collaborative development process.
 Divided into three iterations, each represented by a Github Kanban board, the project utilized Github tools for streamlined communication and progress tracking.
 Custom workflows involving Milestones for Epics and Issues for User Stories provided a structured approach to project organization.